More at rubyonrails.org:

 end

-irb> Person.create(name: "John Doe").valid?
+irb> Person.new(name: "John Doe").valid?

 => true

-irb> Person.create(name: nil).valid?
+irb> Person.new(name: nil).valid?

 => false

 After Active Record has performed validations, any failures can be accessed through the errors instance method, which returns a collection of errors.
-By definition, an object is valid if this collection is empty after running validations.
+By definition, an object is valid if the collection is empty after running validations.

-Note that an object instantiated with new will not report errors even if it's technically invalid, because validations are automatically run only when the object is saved, such as with the create or save methods.
+An object instantiated with new will not report errors even if it's technically invalid, because validations are automatically run only when the object is saved, such as with the create or save methods.

 class Person < ApplicationRecord